Smixi/smixi.github.io/_datastructures/graph.md

     assert g.nodes == {1: 1, 2: 1}
 ```

-This tests checks that we can properly add a link between two nodes, one already exists (and its value must not be modified) and the other doesn't.
+This test checks that we can properly add a link between two nodes, one already exists (and its value must not be modified) and the other doesn't.

 Executing the tests gives: